cwhitelam/crudAppCW2/README.md

 <h1>CRUD App with Blazor</h1>
 This project is a simple CRUD (Create, Read, Update, Delete) application built with Blazor, a .NET web framework for building interactive web UIs using C#.

-<h2>Getting Started</h2>

-To get started with this project, follow these steps:

-1. Clone the repository to your local machine.
-2. Open the project in Visual Studio.
-3. Run the project using the built-in web server.

 <h2>Features</h2>

 This application allows you to perform the following operations: